A CALL TO ACTION

 MEET DR. JASON GHODASRA

 Jason Ghodasra was born and raised in Dalton, Georgia.
 He received a B.S. from Duke University and subsequently received a combined M.D./M.S.C.I.
 (Master of Science in Clinical Investigation) from Northwestern University.
 He is currently a 5th year orthopaedic surgery resident at UCLA.
-After completing his residency this summer, he will be completing a 1-year hand surgery and microsurgery fellowship at the Curtis National Hand Center in Baltimore, Maryland.
 In his free time, he enjoys hiking, tennis, golf, and skiing.

 BLOG POST #1: OVERCOMING LIMITED RESOURCES TO PROVIDE THE BEST ORTHOPAEDIC CARE IN THE COUNTRY